Loans and Payment Plans

 - A credit check will be performed by the lender to determine if you qualify for this loan.

-- Graduate PLUS Loan applications are submitted via the Federal Student Aid website.
+- Federal Graduate PLUS Loan applications are submitted via the Federal Student Aid website.

-- The maximum Grad PLUS loan amount you can receive is calculated by subtracted any financial aid you receive for the academic year from your estimated cost of attendance (determined by the school) for the academic year.
+- The maximum Federal Grad PLUS loan amount you can receive is based on your enrollment and your estimated cost of attendance (determined by the school) for the academic year.

 - This loan is unsubsidized which means interest starts accumulating on it from the date of your first loan disbursement (when the funds are sent from the lender to the school).